erich666/McUsd/README.md

 ![Autodesk web viewer](/images/autodesk_web.png "Autodesk web viewer")

 The camera and lights are not translate.
 The main artifact is that cutout billboards make parts of the sunflower and fern disappear.
 Rotate the view and the sunflower cutouts will make parts of the purple transparent glass block disappear.
-My guess is that opacityThreshold is not being used to help control whether the z-buffer is written to.
+My guess is that opacityThreshold is not being used to help control whether the z-buffer is written to for cutouts.

 There is a related [three.js demo repository](https://github.com/autodesk-forks/USD/tree/gh-pages/usd_for_web_demos), and their [material implementation](https://github.com/autodesk-forks/USD/blob/gh-pages/usd_for_web_demos/ThreeJsRenderDelegate.js#L217) is easy to examine.Pierre-Olivier Nahoum has made [an open-source USDZ Loader wrapper](https://github.com/ponahoum/three-usdz-loader) based on this viewer.